marcomariscal/balanzer/README.md

-# cfinance-2.0
+# Balanzer

 # Purpose

-Cfinance 2.0 is the second iteration/revamp of the cFinance tool, which allows you to capture gains on your cryptocurrency portfolio investments by rebalancing.
-Cfinance 2.0 aims to do the same, but with the following additional functionalitites:
+Balanzer allows you to capture gains on your cryptocurrency portfolio investments by rebalancing seamlessly and automatically at your desired rebalancing timeframe.
+Balanzer offers the following functionalitites:

     1. Seamless integration with multiple exchanges if you have multiple exchange accounts
+    2. Automated rebalancing across timeframes (hour, day, week, month, etc.)
+    3. Intra-exchange trading
+    4. Fundamental and technical analysis dashboard (coming soon)
-    2. Backtesting functionality to assess whether your idea for a crypto porftolio has generated alpha in the past
+    5. Backtesting functionality to assess whether your idea for a crypto porftolio has generated alpha in the past (coming soon)
-    3. Automated rebalancing across timeframes (day, week, month, etc.)
-    4. Simple intra-exchange trading functionality
-    5. Fundamental and technical analysis dashboard

 # Tools

-Whereas cFinance used Flask and pSQL, Cfinance 2.0 will use the following tools/frameworks:
+Balanzer uses the following tools/frameworks:

     - React
     - Node
+    - Express
     - Redux
+    - postgreSQL
-    - postreSQL
+    - Bootstrap

+# Getting Started

+`git clone` this repository

+Using the frontend:

+`cd frontend` from the root of this directory
+`npm install`
+`npm start`

+The frontend will be available at 'http://localhost:3000/'

+Using the backend:

+`cd backend` from the root of this directory
+`npm install`
+`npm start`

+The backend will be available at 'http://localhost:3001/'

+However, to be able to actually use the backend, you will need to have a Shrimpy API master or user developer key.
+The Shrimpy public and private API keys will then need to be set as environment variables:

+`SHRIMPY_MASTER_API_PUBLIC_KEY = "your master or user public api key"` `SHRIMPY_MASTER_API_PRIVATE_KEY = "your master or user private api key"`

+Shrimpy API key documentation and more information can be found here: 'https://developers.shrimpy.io/docs/'